 If written evidence shows the student loan debt will be deferred at least 12 months beyond the closing date, no monthly payment is counted.

 If a student loan is in repayment or scheduled to begin within 12 months from the date of a VA mortgage loan closing, the lender must consider the anticipated monthly payment in calculating the debt-to-income ratio.
 A payment is established by calculating each loan at a rate of 5% of the outstanding balance divided by 12 months.

 Example: A VA mortgage borrower has a $40,000 student loan balance, you multiple it by 5%, which equals $2,000.
 Then $2,000 is divided by 12 months to equal a monthly payment of $166.67.

 If there is a loan payment reported on the credit report for a school loan that is greater than the payment calculation above, then the lender must use the payment from the credit report.

-CONVENTIONAL loans: you always have to count deferred student loans, no matter what the deferment status, no matter how long they are deferred for.
+You always have to count deferred student loans, no matter what the deferment status and no matter how long they are deferred for.